The symmetric representation of lines in $\text{PG}(\mathbb{F}^3 \otimes \mathbb{F}^3)$: Introduction

-Problems~(i) and~(ii) are addressed for the case of a finite field $\F$ in Section~\ref{sec:orbits}; the results are summarised in Table \ref{table:main}.
+Our main results are the solutions to problems~(i) and~(ii) for the case of a finite field $\F$.
+These are addressed in Section~\ref{sec:orbits} and summarised in Table \ref{table:main}.
 There are 14 orbits of lines in ${\mathrm{PG}}(V)$ under $G$, arising from the tensor orbits $o_4,\ldots,o_{17}$ in $\F^2 \otimes V$, in the notation of \cite{LaSh2015}, which we adopt here for consistency.
 Of these 14 orbits, only three do not have symmetric representatives, namely those arising from the tensor orbits $o_4$, $o_7$ and $o_{11}$.
 Moreover, the line orbits (corresponding to the tensor orbits) $o_5$, $o_6$, $o_9$, $o_{10}$ and $o_{17}$ do not split for any value of the characteristic $\operatorname{char}(\F)$ of $\F$, while $o_{14}$ and $o_{15}$ split for odd characteristic but not for even characteristic, $o_{12}$ and $o_{16}$ split for even characteristic but not for odd characteristic, and $o_8$ and $o_{13}$ split for all values of $\operatorname{char}(\F)$.
 We note that no $G$-line orbit splits into more than two $K$-line orbits.
-For algebraically closed fields and the case $\F=\mathbb R$, problems~(i) and~(ii) are handled in Section~\ref{sec:otherF}.
+For algebraically closed fields and $\F=\mathbb R$, problems~(i) and~(ii) are handled in Section~\ref{sec:otherF}.
 The situation is overall somewhat simpler than in the finite case, but we note in particular that the results for an algebraically closed field $\F$ do depend on whether or not $\operatorname{char}(\F)=2$.

 Problem~(iii) is addressed in Section~\ref{sec:stabs}, with the results summarised in Table~\ref{table:stabs}.
-As noted above, the splitting of a $G$-orbit under $K$ sometimes depends on whether $\operatorname{char}(\F)=2$ or not.
-It turns out that the structures of the corresponding line stabilisers inside $K$ can also depend on $\operatorname{char}(\F)$, and that, moreover, if $\F=\F_q$ for an odd prime power $q$ then the structure of a line stabiliser can depend on whether $q \equiv 1$ or $3 \pmod 4$.
-It seems remarkable, therefore, that in the end the number of symmetric representatives of any given $G$-orbit turns out to be independent of the characteristic of $\F=\F_q$.
+As noted above, the splitting (or not) of a $G$-orbit under $K$ sometimes depends on whether $\operatorname{char}(\F)=2$ or not.
+Moreover, the structures of the corresponding line stabilisers inside $K$ can also depend on $\operatorname{char}(\F)$.
+It seems remarkable, therefore, that the number of symmetric representatives of any given $G$-orbit turns out to be independent of $\operatorname{char}(\F)$ (see Table~\ref{table:orbitsLengths}).

-Because our results imply the classification of lines in $\langle \cV_3(\F) \rangle$ under $\PGL(3,\F)$, they also imply the classification of pencils of conics in $\PG(2,\F)$, or equivalently, of pairs of ternary quadratic forms over $\F$.
-This classification problem goes back to work of Jordan \cite{Jordan1906,Jordan1907}, Dickson \cite{Dickson1908}, and Campbell \cite{Campbell1927}, and we have included details in Section~\ref{sec:pencils}.